 The Board oversees the operations through a finance report and management report produced by Bergan KDV every month at the board meeting.
-With staffing we needed to fill two classroom teaching positions as well as our Special Education position and Speech.
-We did also hire for another administration position, Assistant Director to help with social emotional learning and Special Education.
+With staffing we needed to fill two classroom teaching positions as well as a few Educational Assistants.

 In addition, DW is supported by contracted consultants to provide additional administrative functions: